JTSDK/jtsdk64-tools-msys2/README.md

 ```

-If you get `warning: git-2.21.0-1 is up to date -- skipping`, you
+If you get `warning: git-2.21.0-1 is up to date -- skipping`, `Git` is already
-know `Git` is already installed.
+installed.

 ## Checkout Code and Install